golang/tools/internal/mcp/design/design.md

 arbitrary complexity of JSON Schema.
 To achieve this, we have seen two primary
 approaches:

-1. Use reflection to generate the tool's input schema from a Go type (ala `metoro-io/mcp-golang`)
+1. Use reflection to generate the tool's input schema from a Go type (à la `metoro-io/mcp-golang`)
-2. Explicitly build the input schema (ala `mark3labs/mcp-go`).
+2. Explicitly build the input schema (à la `mark3labs/mcp-go`).

 Both of these have their advantages and disadvantages.
 Reflection is nice, because it allows you to bind directly to a Go API, and means that the JSON